AI AGENTS

 Solution

-Redesigned how agents request permission by introducing Action Cards structured, interactive UI embedded directly in the chat.
+I redesigned how agents request permission by introducing Action Cards — structured, interactive UI embedded directly in chat.
+This shifted the interaction from passive confirmation → active collaboration.

 With this system, users can: